 How to Rebuild Your Emergency Fund

 Many of us have had to dip into our emergency funds due to the COVID-19 pandemic.
 So if you fall into this category, rebuilding your emergency fund is critical.
 The best approach is to rethink your budgeting strategy.
 Buckling down on unnecessary expenses will help you incrementally add back to your losses.
-You should also look into COVID-19 relief programs that are offered by the government, your credit card banks, and other institutions that you carry a balance with.
-These are usually without penalty to you and will give you additional flexibility in building your emergency fund back to where it was pre-pandemic.

 Where Should You Keep Your Emergency Fund

 You can keep your emergency fund in several places, but accessibility is crucial.
 Keep that in mind when planning your emergency fund budget.

 Traditional savings accounts are the simplest and easiest way to keep track of and fund your emergency savings fund.
 They are easy to contribute to and open.
 Also, they rarely have requirements attached (such as high-yield savings accounts), so they are incredibly accessible.
 The downside is the return.
 The average savings rate is 0.10%.
 There are just too many other options now that will allow your money to make money for you.

 A high-yield savings account has an advantage over its traditional counterpart with a much higher average APY.
 However, you should keep in mind that “high yield” in today’s market sometimes carries significant requirements: a high minimum balance (to avoid a monthly maintenance fee), access limitations, substantial overdraft fees, and varying compounding methods (monthly, quarterly, annually).
 Make sure to do your homework and read the fine print before opening.